noman-bashir/noman-bashir.github.io/_pages/about.md

 I did my MS in Energy Systems Engineering from [Center for Advanced Studies in Energy](https://uspcase.nust.edu.pk/about-us/nust-at-a-glance/) at [NUST](https://nust.edu.pk/), Pakistan and BS in Electrical (Power) Engineering at [UET Lahore](https://www.uet.edu.pk/), Pakistan.

 I take a huge pride academic service and was recognized as one of the top three reviewers at ACM e-Energy'23.

+If you’re **interested in knowing my thoughts on the environmental impact of AI**, please get in touch with **Molly Chase**, the Communications Manager at MIT Climate & Sustainability.
+You can reach out to Molly at [https://impactclimate.mit.edu/people/molly-chase/](https://impactclimate.mit.edu/people/molly-chase/).